civitz/example-assignment/exercise2.md

 Constraints must be enforced so that:

 * nested folders are all parts of the same client
+* children folders of the same parent must have unique names
 * every asset is referenced only in folders of the same client
+* usernames are unique within the same client

+## Notes on users

+* The `is_admin` attribute is an indication that the user is an admin for the client: if `true`, it can create other users
+* the `username` should be url-safe as it will be used to get info in the API
+* the `display_name` is used to provide an alternative name for the UI (e.g. username can be an email, display name can be "Name Surname")

 ## Notes on assets

 * We assume we have some form of object storage.
-The url in the `asset` entity represents the object storage url.
+The url in the `asset` entity represents the asset url inside the object storage.
 * We did not account for assets in different formats (e.g. images in different sizes, videos in different resolutions).
 We can add this kind of information on a separate table.
 * If we need to track each copy of an asset inside the CDN, we need another entity.
-* Given the model, it is possible that assets are not referenced in any folder: it should be possible to find and recover all assets regardless of that.
+* Given the model, it is possible that assets are not referenced in any folder: we need an API to find and recover all assets regardless of that.

-## Other notes
+## Other enhancements

 We may consider adding the following to each entity: